Kelven-aguiar/Kelven-Aguiar/README.md

 knowledge in Database and validations, HTTP requests, API testing.
 I am always looking for learning and motivated to master any necessary technology to contribute with efficient and innovative solutions.
+Some projects are not public due to the client's choice